Is “Time Heals All Wounds” True For Past Pain?

 If you feel too overwhelmed to leave the house to address your emotional wounds, online counseling is an option.
 With internet-based therapy platforms like BetterHelp, you can talk with a mental health professional from the comfort of your home.

-Research with a veteran population has shown that individual and group therapy via videoconferencing yielded similar results in the reduction of symptoms as those found in traditional therapy.
+Research with a veteran population has shown that individual and group therapy via videoconferencing reduced symptoms to an extent comparable to traditional therapy.
 Online therapy can also help with other related conditions such as insomnia and anxiety.
+BetterHelp offers an opportunity to connect with licensed mental health professionals who can help you navigate through the pain of your wound, so you can move forward in your life.

 Takeaway